ajnelson/regxml_extractor/README.md

 To compile from the zip archive or Git, run:
     ./bootstrap && ./configure && make && sudo make install

-Last, for regxml_extractor to work, your environment's PYTHONPATH variable (which can also be set in .bashrc) must include the Fiwalk python directory, which would be under:
-    <sleuthkit source directory>/tools/fiwalk/python
-This is to include an updated dfxml.py.

 ## xmllint